cesbo/help/README.md

 mkdocs serve -f en-alta.yml
 ```

-Page will be available on http://localhost:8000/en/alta/
+Documentation will be served on http://localhost:8000/en/alta/
-Development server has live reload feature.
-On save file page will be reloaded automatically.
+Development server has live reload feature - after saving a page will be reloaded automatically.

 ## Formatting rules